-The awe-inspiring Neuschwanstein Castle was constructed by King Ludwig II in 1886 as he was a shy king and wanted to withdraw from the public eye.
+One of the best places to visit in Bavaria, the awe-inspiring Neuschwanstein Castle was constructed by King Ludwig II in 1886 as he was a shy king and wanted to withdraw from the public eye.
 Little did he know that his private castle would be visited by 1.4 million people annually!

 Prince Ludwig was only 18 when his father succumbed to a 3-day illness, making him the crowned king of Bavaria.
 He was a very controversial king during his 22-year reign as he spent all of his royal revenues on extravagant palaces where he could retreat and focus on his passions – art, music, and architecture.
 He never married, although he was engaged for a time but kept postponing his wedding until he eventually called it off.
 It is known from his diary and private letters that he has strong homosexual desires that he struggled to suppress due to his Roman Catholic faith.

 All of the extravagant purchases were eventually used to deposition him under the claim that he was insane. on June 10, 1886 a government commission arrived at Neuschwanstein to deliver the document of deposition to the king formally and to place him in custody.
 After futile escape attempts, he was found dead on June 13, 1886 – his death officially ruled a suicide by drowning (although the autopsy report indicated no water was found in his lungs and his body was found in only waist-deep water).